Smax1988/Tic-Tac-Toe/README.md

 npm install ttt-game
 ```

-Import TicTacToe and call the initialize method within a document ready:
+Import TicTacToe and call the initialize method within a document ready.
+You can pass the element to which the game should be appended as a parameter to the initialize method:
 ```javascript
 import TicTacToe from 'ttt-game';